marabukok/PHREI/README.md

-This code is created to use a Graphical User Interface for a hydrogeochemical model set-up simulating geothermal doublet systems from production until reinjection.
+This code is created to formulte a Graphical User Interface for a hydrogeochemical model set-up simulating geothermal doublet systems from production until reinjection.
+The code includes a PHREEQC model set-up and post calculations.